Countering climate change with organic agriculture

 - "Climate smart agriculture": solution or false promise?, Robin Willoughby, Oxfam International

-The purpose of this event was to work out a strategy for mainstreaming organic farming and agro-ecological approaches in the international climate change negotiations.
+To work out a strategy for mainstreaming organic farming and agro-ecological approaches in the international climate change negotiations, IFOAM EU and the RTOACC invite you – leading scientists, policy-makers and civil society representatives – to meet on 11 November.

 The background to this meeting is the Fifth Assessment Report of the Intergovernmental Panel on Climate Change (2013/2014) - which reaffirmed the pending threat of climate change to our food and farming systems - showing that even a 1°C rise in global temperatures will have a devastating impact on food production and crop yields.
 Civil society groups have been successful in convincing the Subsidiary Body for Scientific and Technological Advice (SBSTA), one of the two permanent subsidiary bodies of the UNFCCC, to begin to address issues related to agriculture in June 2014.
 Meetings of the SBSTA in 2014 and 2015 will be crucial to the development of an official work programme for agriculture.
 However the recent launch of the Global Alliance for Climate-Smart Agriculture in September 2014 - whose membership comprises multinational corporations, heavily invested in the status quo - risks undermining attempts at real change and simply greenwashing industrialised food and farming systems.
 In order to develop an effective strategy, a number of questions will be considered at the meeting, including: